CindyKiran/todo-eleven/README.md

     `create database todo`
 * Open this database with command: `use todo;`
 * Create a new table in this database with: `create table tasks`
-* Make sure you have the same "application.properties" (inside resources folder)
+* Make sure you have the same "application.properties" (inside *resources* folder of backend folder)
  ````
 spring.datasource.url=jdbc:mysql://localhost/todo
 spring.datasource.username=root